-Strategy
+☐ Strategy

-- No (you may specify why no formal policy or formal strategy is in place) - Currently under development, please enter date this is due to be completed - Insufficient resources/expertise - Included in award/industrial or workplace agreement - Not a priority - Other (provide details):
+- No (you may specify why no formal policy or formal strategy is in place)

-11. Do you offer any other support mechanisms, other than leave, for employees with family or caring responsibilities (eg, employer-subsidised childcare, breastfeeding facilities)?

-X Yes

-□ No (you may specify why non-leave based measures are not in place)

-- Currently under development, please enter date this is due to be completed Insufficient resources/expertise
+- Currently under development, please enter date this is due to be completed

+- Insufficient resources/expertise

+- Don't offer flexible arrangements

 - Not a priority

 - Other (provide details):

+- 10. Do you have a formal policy and/or formal strategy to support employees with family or caring responsibilities?

+- Yes (select all applicable answers)

+- Dolicy

+- ☐ Strategy

+- No (you may specify why no formal policy or formal strategy is in place)

+- Currently under development, please enter date this is due to be completed

+- ☐ Insufficient resources/expertise

+- Included in award/industrial or workplace agreement

+- □ Not a priority

+- Other (provide details):

+- Do you offer any other support mechanisms, other than leave, for employees with family or caring responsibilities 11. (eq, employer-subsidised childcare, breastfeeding facilities)?

+\overline{X} Yes 163

+No (you may specify why non-leave based measures are not in place)

+- Currently under development, please enter date this is due to be completed

+- Insufficient resources/expertise

+- Not a priority

+- Other (provide details):

-11.1 Please select what support mechanisms are in place and if they are available at all worksites.
+- 11.1 Please select what support mechanisms are in place and if they are available at all worksites.
 Where only one worksite exists, for example a head-office, select "Available at all worksites".

 - Employer subsidised childcare

-- Available at some worksites only

-- Available at all worksites
+- Available at some worksites only Available at all worksites

 - On-site childcare

 - Available at some worksites only

 - Available at all worksites

 - Breastfeeding facilities

 - Available at some worksites only

 - Available at all worksites

 - Childcare referral services

 - Available at some worksites only

 - Available at all worksites

-- Internal support networks for parents
+- ☐ Internal support networks for parents Available at some worksites only

-- Available at some worksites only Available at all worksites
+- Available at all worksites

-- Return to work bonus (only select this option if the return to work bonus is NOT the balance of paid parental leave when an employee returns from leave)
+Return to work bonus (only select this option if the return to work bonus is NOT the balance of paid parental leave when an employee returns from leave)

 - Available at some worksites only

-- Available at all worksites Information packs to support new parents and/or those with elder care responsibilities Available at some worksites only Available at all worksites Referral services to support employees with family and/or caring responsibilities Available at some worksites only Available at all worksites Targeted communication mechanisms, for example intranet/ forums Available at some worksites only Available at all worksites Support in securing school holiday care Available at some worksites only Available at all worksites Coaching for employees on returning to work from parental leave Available at some worksites only Available at all worksites Parenting workshops targeting mothers Available at some worksites only Available at all worksites Parenting workshops targeting fathers Available at some worksites only Available at all worksites - None of the above, please complete question 11.2 below
+- Available at all worksites

+- Information packs to support new parents and/or those with elder care responsibilities

+- Available at some worksites only

+- Available at all worksites

+- Referral services to support employees with family and/or caring responsibilities

+- Available at some worksites only

+- Available at all worksites

+- Targeted communication mechanisms, for example intranet/ forums

+- Available at some worksites only

+- Available at all worksites Support in securing school holiday care Available at some worksites only Available at all worksites Coaching for employees on returning to work from parental leave Available at some worksites only Available at all worksites Parenting workshops targeting mothers Available at some worksites only Available at all worksites Parenting workshops targeting fathers Available at some worksites only Available at all worksites None of the above, please complete question 11.2 below

-12. Do you have a formal policy and/or formal strategy to support employees who are experiencing family or domestic violence?
+- 12 Do you have a formal policy and/or formal strategy to support employees who are experiencing family or domestic violence?

 - Yes (select all applicable answers)

-- Dilicy

-- □ Strategy
+- Policy Strategy

-No (you may specify why no formal policy or formal strategy is in place)
+- No (you may specify why no formal policy or formal strategy is in place)

-- Currently under development, please enter date this is due to be completed - Insufficient resources/expertise - Included in award/industrial or workplace agreements Not a priorit
+- Currently under development, please enter date this is due to be completed

+- Insufficient resources/expertise

+- Included in award/industrial or workplace agreements

+- Not aware of the need

-- Not a priority - Other (please provide details):
+- Not a priority

+- Other (please provide details):